KRMAssociatesInc/eHMP/rdk/product/production/rdk/docs/resources.md

     * Closely-related resources which use the same subsystems and which have similar scaling profiles should be placed next to each other

 The convention of creating a resource file is:
-`/resources/(functionality)/(functionality)Resource.js`
+`/resources/(functionality)/(functionality)-resource.js`
-where the functionality is a camelCase identifier.
+where the functionality is a dash-separated identifier.
 For example, given a resource to expose a list of allergens known to the VA, the following file would be created:
-`/resources/allergens/allergensResource.js`
+`/resources/allergens/allergens-resource.js`

 ### Create the resource configuration
 The resource server will register the configuration of the resource with the system.
 The resource configuration will specify information about the resource: